Fujiyama (roller coaster)

 Fujiyama (フジヤマ) is a steel roller coaster at Fuji-Q Highland, Fujiyoshida, Japan.
-When Fujiyama opened in 1996, it was the world's tallest roller coaster at 259 ft, and had the largest drop in the world at 230 ft.
-Fujiyama was also the world's fastest roller coaster for a year of its operation, succeeded by Tower of Terror at Dreamworld theme park in Queensland, Australia, in 1997.
-Despite being the world's fastest roller coaster in operation for a year, Fujiyama set no world records for roller coaster speed.
-The Steel Phantom coaster at Kennywood in Pennsylvania, U.S., set the world record for speed before engineers added additional brakes to slow the ride down because of safety and rider comfort concerns.
+When Fujiyama opened in July 1996, it was the world's tallest roller coaster at 259 ft, and had the largest drop in the world at 230 ft.
+Fujiyama was also the world's fastest roller coaster for a year of its operation, being succeeded by Tower of Terror at Dreamworld theme park in Queensland, Australia in 1997.
+Despite being the world's fastest roller coaster for a year, Fujiyama set no official world records for roller coaster speed.
+The Steel Phantom coaster at Kennywood in Pennsylvania, U.S., set the world record for speed instead.

 Name

 Fujiyama is named after the iconic Mount Fuji, which stands to the west of Tokyo.
 The term Fujiyama comes from "fuji", and "yama" which means mountain.
 Mount Fuji is seldom referred to as "Fujiyama" in the Japanese language, but is instead more commonly referred to as "Fujisan", using the on'yomi pronunciation of the "mountain" character.
 The roller coaster Fujiyama is named as a play on the common foreign mistransliteration.